Best travel tripods 2021: lightweight tripods ideal for travel

 As any travel photographer will tell you, stability is everything.
 It may seem to be mostly about location, composition, and what kind of camera you take on the road with you, but once you’ve found your perfect shot, you need to keep steady.
 If you’re planning creative shots or any kind of long exposure or repeated photography – such as landscape photography around sunset, time-lapses, or astrophotography – then a tripod is absolutely essential.
 Cue the best travel tripod.

 You're not off the hook even if you're just planning to go on holiday with a smartphone.
 Though increasingly capable, smartphones’ cameras are still rather limited if you handhold them.
 You’ll be seriously surprised how much extra quality and creativeness you can achieve by using a small tripod and a phone clamp.
-So in our list we've included options for keeping smartphones steady as well as custom-made travel tripods forr DSLR, mirrorless, and compact cameras.
+So in our list we've included options for keeping smartphones steady as well as custom-made travel tripods for the best travel cameras, DSLR, mirrorless, and compact cameras.

 However, once you’ve decided what kind of optical equipment you want to use while travelling, there are still many things to consider before you make that tripod purchase.
 So what should you look for?

-Check out our guide below on how to choose the best lightweight tripod for travel.
+Check out our guide below on how to choose the best lightweight tripod for travel, and, when you're finished, also read our guide on the best camera backpacks so you have something to put your new travel tripod in.

 How to choose the best travel tripod